Real Talk Home PlacesTo Go Guide

 Being late to your destination is better than not arriving at all.

-We hear all the time about teens getting into a car crash because they were texting while driving.
+We often hear about teens getting into a car crash because they were texting while driving.
 We’ve seen the heart-breaking public service announcements about a teen’s last text before dying in a crash.

 Teens get such a bad rap for texting and driving, yet I see so many adults who are driving while trying to dial a phone number, text, put on makeup, reach down to the backseat floor to retrieve a toy, hold their pet … often with small children in the backseat.
 What are we teaching our children and teens about distracted driving?